MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/project-timesheet.md

 ## Enable the app

-In Microsoft Dynamics 365 for Finance and Operations, the Project Timesheet mobile app must be enabled.
+In Dynamics 365 for Finance and Operations, the Project Timesheet mobile app must be enabled.
 To enable the functionality, go to **Project management and accounting parameters \> Timesheet** and select the **Enable Microsoft Dynamics 365 Project Timesheet** parameter.